juicedata/juicefs-csi-driver/docs/en/cookbook/custom-etc-passwd-group.md

 ---
 slug: /custom-etc-passwd-group
+description: Learn how to configure customized /etc/passwd and /etc/group files in JuiceFS Mount Pods to resolve UID/GID inconsistencies.
 ---

-# Use customized /etc/passwd and /etc/group in Mount Pod
+# Use Customized /etc/passwd and /etc/group in Mount Pods

-If enterprise edition users enable the UID/GID auto map feature, when mounting simultaneously in both the host machine and Kubernetes Pods, inconsistencies between `/etc/passwd` and `/etc/group` can often lead to encountering the [UID/GID inconsistency](https://juicefs.com/docs/cloud/guide/guid_auto_map/#uidgid-inconsistency).
+For enterprise edition users who have enabled the UID/GID auto-mapping feature, mounting both on the host machine and in the Kubernetes Pod may lead to [UID/GID inconsistencies](https://juicefs.com/docs/cloud/guide/guid_auto_map/#uidgid-inconsistency) due to inconsistencies between `/etc/passwd` and `/etc/group`.

-At this point, it is necessary to ensure UID/GID consistency by customizing `/etc/passwd` and `/etc/group` to be the same for the CSI Mount Pod as in the host machine.
+In such cases, configuring the CSI Mount Pod with customized `/etc/passwd` and `/etc/group` files that match those of the host machine ensures consistent UID/GID mappings.

-## Create Secret Based on Host Configuration
+## Create a Secret based on host configuration

-The following commands will read the host machine's `/etc/passwd` and `/etc/group` to generate the Kubernetes Secret used by the Mount Pod.
+The following commands read the host machine's `/etc/passwd` and `/etc/group` to generate the Kubernetes Secret used by the Mount Pod.

 ```bash
 $ kubectl create secret generic juicefs-uid-gid --from-file=passwd=/etc/passwd --from-file=group=/etc/group